-In tandem with the formal development, we have developed a practical extension of the Links web programming language to support distributed session-based communication for web applications, thus providing the first implementation of asynchronous session types with failure handling in a functional programming language.
-Our implementation takes advantage of recent work on effect handlers, paving the way for further study of linear effect handlers.
+In tandem with the formal development, we have developed an extension of the Links programming language to support distributed session-based communication for web applications, thus providing the first implementation of asynchronous session types with failure handling in a functional programming language.
+Our implementation leverages recent work on effect handlers.